Idaho Misdemeanor Crimes and Sentences

 By , Legal Editor

-In Idaho, misdemeanors are crimes that may be punished by a year or less in county jail and/or a fine.
+In Idaho, misdemeanors are crimes that may be punished by a year or less in county jail, a fine, or both.
 In contrast, felonies in Idaho are punishable by incarceration in state prison or death.
-(Idaho Code § 18-111 (2020).)

-Several of the more serious misdemeanors in Idaho carry a maximum sentence of one year in jail and/or a $1,000 fine.
-These include:
+Several of the more serious misdemeanors in Idaho carry a maximum sentence of one year in jail and a $1,000 fine.
+Some examples include:

-A few misdemeanors in Idaho—including drunk driving and misdemeanor domestic violence—carry stiffer sentences if you've had a previous conviction for the same crime within a certain period of time, and they're treated as felonies with two previous convictions.
-(Idaho Code §§ 18-918(3), 18-8005 (2020).)
+Repeat misdemeanors.
+A few misdemeanors in Idaho—including drunk driving and misdemeanor domestic violence—carry stiffer sentences for those with previous convictions for the same or similar crime, and they're treated as felonies with two previous convictions.
+Other examples of repeat misdemeanors that result in felony penalties include patronizing a prostitute, cyberharassment, threats against public officials, and child enticement.

 Alternatives to Jail for Misdemeanor Sentences

 Under Idaho state policy, judges should consider placing convicted defendants in the community rather than in jail, after considering the individual circumstances.
-If you've been convicted of a misdemeanor, the judge may choose one of the sentencing alternatives, including:
+The judge may choose one of the sentencing alternatives:

-Criminal Statute of Limitations for Misdemeanors in Idaho
+Statute of Limitations for Misdemeanor Charges in Idaho

 Even though a misdemeanor is less serious than a felony, a conviction can still have long-term negative consequences in your life—such as making it hard to get a job or housing.
 Any time you're facing criminal charges, you should talk to a criminal defense attorney as soon as possible.
 A lawyer who is familiar with the local criminal system and cases like yours can determine whether you have grounds to get the charges dismissed, negotiate a favorable plea bargain if that's appropriate, and protect your rights throughout the proceedings.